-Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlay as expenditures.
+Net Change in Fund Balances - Total Governmental Funds \$ (2,531,117) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlay as expenditures.
 In the statement of activities, however, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
 This is the amount by which capital outlays exceeded depreciation in the current period.
-Capital outlay cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which capital outlays exceeded depreciation in the current period.
-Capital outlay 690,921 Depreciation expense (186,616) Capital lease financing provided current financial resources to Governmental Funds, but capital lease financing increased long-term liabilities in the Government-Wide Statement of Net Position (102,743) Current year employer pension contributions are recorded as expenditures in the governmental funds, however these amounts are reported a deferred outflow of resources on the Government-Wide Statement of Net Position.
-281,349 Pension expense is recorded as incurred in the Government-Wide Statement of Activities, however pension expense is not recognized in the governmental funds.
-(585,836) OPEB expense (income) is recorded as incurred in the Government-Wide Statement of Activities, however OPEB expense is not recognized in the governmental funds.
-40,832 Repayments of debt principal is an expenditure in the governmental funds, but the repayment reduces the long-term liabilities in the statement of net position.
-45,772 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-Change in compensated absences 35,230 33,230 Change in Net Position of Governmental Activities 909,849
+Capital outlay Depreciation/amortization expense Disposal of capital assets 7,677,938 (206,595) (21,909) Debt proceeds are reported as financing sources in governmental funds and thus contribute to the change in fund balance.
+In the statement of net position, however, issuing debt increases long-term liabilitites and not affect the statement of activities.
+Similarly, repayment of principal is an expenditure in the governmental funds, but reduces the liability in the statement of net position Lease financing Issuance of debt Repayments of debt and lease principal Lease write-off (21,475) (3,825,000) 23,001 42,049 Current year employer pension contributions are recorded as expenditures in the governmental funds, however these amounts are reported a deferred outflow of resources on the Government-Wide Statement of Net Position.
+283,877 Pension expense (income) is recorded as incurred in the Government-Wide Statement of Activities, however pension expense is not recognized in the governmental funds.
+(5,239) OPEB (expense) income is recorded as incurred in the Government-Wide Statement of Activities, however OPEB expense is not recognized in the governmental funds.
+(42,950) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Change in compensated absences (55,987) Change in Net Position of Governmental Activities \$ 1,316,593